Everything You Need to Know About Your Quad Muscles

 When it comes to thigh muscle pains and injuries, two types top the list of complaints: quad muscle strains and tendonitis.

 Quadriceps strains involve tearing in the muscle itself, and can result if you work a muscle too hard or stretch it under a load too fast, says exercise physiologist Dean Somerset, C.S.C.S.
 Pain ranges from slightly uncomfortable to severe.

 Mild strains will usually heal on their own within a week, Somerset says.
 Meanwhile, more severe strains may take six to 12 weeks to heal, or even upwards of six months in some cases.
 Full-on ruptures actually require surgery to repair.

 Meanwhile, tendonitis occurs when there’s significant irritation to a tendon, which then triggers an inflammatory response from the body.
 “Tendons don’t tend to heal as fast as muscles, so when you’re working really hard and more frequently, the tendon may get overworked and start to get inflamed,” Somerset explains.

 The quads are technically two-joint muscles.
 They connect at both the knee and — thanks to the rectus femoris — the hip, which they work to extend and flex, respectively.
-As such, any quad stretch should involve these two movements, Somerset says.
+As such, any quadriceps stretch should involve these two movements, Somerset says.

 Braun recommends walking lunges, bodyweight squats, and the walking quad stretch.
-The walking quad stretch is similar to the quad stretch above, except you hold the position for one or two seconds and then take a step forward, repeating on the opposite side.
+The walking quad stretch is similar to the quadriceps stretch above, except you hold the position for one or two seconds and then take a step forward, repeating on the opposite side.
 Continue alternating steps and stretches.